MicrosoftDocs/cpp-docs/docs/atl/reference/cregkey-class.md

 The remaining method calls `RegQueryValueEx`.

 > [!IMPORTANT]
 > This method allows the caller to specify any registry location, potentially reading data which cannot be trusted.
-Also, the `RegQueryValueEx` function used by this method does not explicitly handle strings which are null-terminated.
+Also, the `RegQueryValueEx` function used by this method does not explicitly handle strings which are `NULL` terminated.
 Both conditions should be checked for by the calling code.

 ## <a name="recursedeletekey"></a> `CRegKey::RecurseDeleteKey`